-If youre close by, a good option can be found at the Florida Hospital for Childrens two Kids Urgent Care locations in Central Florida.
-A pediatrician is always on site, and both locations are open seven days a week.
+If you're close by, a good option can be found at the AdventHealth for Children's two Kids Urgent Care locations in Central Florida.
+A pediatrician is always on-site, and both locations are open seven days a week.

 Sticks and stones

 Perhaps the most well-known injury of childhood, a bone fracture will affect as many as half of all children.
 Though you may assume a broken bone will be obvious, children's bones are more flexible and rarely break cleanly.
 So it's worth remembering the symptoms: